adarshchavakula/PersonalizationProject/Part II Detailed Analysis.md

 ### Approach
 We chose to build a hybrid model using a neural network and SVD++.

-The neural network incorporates recency into the model, identifying how user preferences shift over the duration of their listening history.
-Additionally, the neural network identifies latent features that affect the users' decision to skip a song.
+The neural network incorporates user's past preferences and recency into the model, identifying how user preferences shift over the duration of their listening history.
+Additionally, the neural network identifies the factors that affect the users' decision to skip a song.

 Our SVD++ model incorporates periodicity.
 It also incorporates songs that the user has not yet heard, or songs in a new period, by identifying similarities in the latent space.
 We modified our ratings matrix to include skips and to incorporate a period for each song: whether or not it was the weekend.
 The SVD++ approach is a more complex version of the SVD baseline model from Part I. The model adds an implicit user-factor matrix to adjust the explicit user-factor matrix.

 Since both models output a vector of the probability a user will skip a song, we chose to run the models independently and combine the probabilities afterwards, hoping that the combined probability would improve the model's accuracy.

 ### Data
 We continued to use the Last.fm dataset, only this time we did not aggregate to the artist level.
 We kept the data in its disaggregated form, in which each row is an observation of a user listening to a song at a given time.

+The dataset contained over 170K unique tracks and 1K users.
+However a large number of these songs are never listened to more than a handful of times across all the users in the entire dataset.
+To prune this down, we considered the top 500 songs listened by each user for our analysis.

 We engineered features to add to this data, mostly using `timestamp`.

+### Model Evaluation Strategy
+We split our dataset into train, validation and testing datasets. **The split was done based on timestamps**.
+The training data contained the first 70% of each user's listening history.
+The validation set has the next 15% and the testing set has the final 15% of the history.

+The models were trained on the training data, tuned using the evaluation data and the performance is finally reported based on predicitons on the test data.

-##### Feature Engineering
+### Feature Engineering
 Our base data set contained the complete listening history of 1K users.
 Using that we engineered the features described below.
 All feature engineering was done in a cumulative manner **incorporating only past data at each point**.
 This was done to ensure that there is **no leakage of data from the future** for prediction purposes.

 ###### Timestamp Columns: